 (612) 543-8106 | firstname.lastname@example.org

-Adam has been a devoted fan of libraries since he walked out of the Allen County Library (in Indiana) with his first giant stack of books about marine life, a particular passion of his growing up.
+Adam has been a devoted fan of libraries since he walked out of the Allen County Library (in Indiana) with his first giant stack of books about marine life, a particular passion growing up.
 Now his interests have shifted, and Doris Kearns Goodwin is one of his favorite authors.
-He says he reads way too much non-fiction and is always looking for good suggestions on what to read in the world of fiction.
+He reads way too much non-fiction and is always looking for good suggestions on what to read in the world of fiction.

 Adam has been raising funds for amazing nonprofits for nearly 20 years, previously with Minnesota Children’s Museum and the Fort Wayne (IN) Philharmonic.
 Now, he spends his days helping guide organizational strategy and connecting with the Library’s many Friends.
 He, along with our Friends, is rooted and compelled by the belief that the Library can impact virtually any human from any background in real and powerful ways.